 Outdated or Poor Wiring

-Outdated wiring is a pervasive issue that often leads to various electrical faults.
-Such wiring systems can need help to cope with the modern demands of numerous appliances, leading to overloaded circuits and potential fire hazards.
-The insulation around older wires might degrade over time, exposing wires and increasing the risk of a short circuit.
-This exposure poses a fire risk and can result in an electric shock if touched.
+Outdated wiring is a common problem, often causing electrical faults.
+These old systems struggle to handle today’s multitude of appliances, leading to overloaded circuits and fire risks.
+Over time, insulation on older wires can degrade, exposing them and upping the chances of a short circuit.
+This can be a fire hazard or cause electric shock if touched.

 When electrical surges happen, aged wiring may not effectively dissipate the excess voltage, which can damage appliances and light bulbs.
 In addition, poor connections, often found in older installations, can cause sparking and further degrade the integrity of the electrical circuit.